cyclic-software/www/content/posts/angellist-roll-up-vehicle-why-what-and-how.md

 In a vacuum, handling  each of these conversations is manageable.
-However, once a closing date was set,  all of these small “punch list” items seemed to bubble to the surface.
+However, once a closing date was set,  all of these small &quot;punch list&quot; items seemed to bubble to the surface.
 It seemed that there was a spike in the length of items remaining once the date was set.
 The 7 to 14 days before closing are among the most stressful for a co-founder.
 In my experience, having extra tasks and communication on my plate was extra stress at exactly the wrong time.